 Edible Landscaping with a Permaculture Twist Giveaway

-Friend of the show and recurring guest Michael Judd recently launched a new book on Kickstarter, For The Love of Paw Paws, a mini-manual for Growing, Caring, and Eating North America’s largest native fruit, the Paw Paw.
+Michael Judd, a friend of the show and recurring guest, recently launched a new book on Kickstarter, For The Love of Paw Paws, a mini-manual for Growing, Caring, and Eating North America’s largest native fruit, the Paw Paw.

 To celebrate this new project, we’re partnering to give away a copy of his first book, Edible Landscaping with a Permaculture Twist to a listener of the podcast.
-Between now and March 24, if you would like to enter, email me at firstname.lastname@example.org with the title Paw Paw.
+If you would like to enter, email me at firstname.lastname@example.org by March 24 with the title Paw Paw.

 Back For the Love of Paw Paws on Kickstarter